Audit: Accounting

-Financial auditives (including taxation, misselling and other forms of fraud) to misstate financial information, auditing has become a legal requirement for many entities who have the power to exploit financial information for personal gain.
+Due to strong incentives (including taxation, misselling and other forms of fraud) to misstate financial information, auditing has become a legal requirement for many entities who have the power to exploit financial information for personal gain.
 Traditionally, audits were mainly associated with gaining information about financial systems and the financial records of a company or a business.
+Financial audits also assess whether a business or corporation adheres to legal duties as well as other applicable statutory customs and regulations.

 Financial audits are performed to ascertain the validity and reliability of information, as well as to provide an assessment of a system's internal control.
-As a result, a third party can express an opinion of the person / organization / system (etc.) in question.
+The third party auditor will express an opinion of the person, organization, or system in question.
 The opinion given on financial statements will depend on the audit evidence obtained.

 A statutory audit is a legally required review of the accuracy of a company's or government's financial statements and records.
 The purpose of a statutory audit is to determine whether an organization provides a fair and accurate representation of its financial position by examining information such as bank balances, bookkeeping records, and financial transactions.

 Due to constraints, an audit seeks to provide only reasonable assurance that the statements are free from material error.
 Hence, statistical sampling is often adopted in audits.
 In the case of financial audits, a set of financial statements are said to be true and fair when they are free of material misstatements – a concept influenced by both quantitative (numerical) and qualitative factors.
-But recently, the argument that auditing should go beyond just true and fair is gaining momentum.
-And the US Public Company Accounting Oversight Board has come out with a concept release on the same.
+Recently, the argument that auditing should go beyond just true and fair is gaining momentum, and the US Public Company Accounting Oversight Board has come out with a concept release on the same.

 Cost accounting is a process for verifying the cost of manufacturing or producing of any article, on the basis of accounts measuring the use of material, labor or other items of cost.
-In simple words, the term, cost audit means a systematic and accurate verification of the cost accounts and records, and checking for adherence to the cost accounting objectives.
-According to the Institute of Cost and Management Accountants, cost audit is "an examination of cost accounting records and verification of facts to ascertain that the cost of the product has been arrived at, in accordance with principles of cost accounting."
+The term "cost audit" refers to a systematic and accurate verification of the cost accounts and records, and checking for adherence to the cost accounting objectives.
+According to the Institute of Cost and Management Accountants, a cost audit is "an examination of cost accounting records and verification of facts to ascertain that the cost of the product has been arrived at, in accordance with principles of cost accounting."

 In most nations, an audit must adhere to generally accepted standards established by governing bodies.
 These standards assure third parties or external users that they can rely upon the auditor's opinion on the fairness of financial statements or other subjects on which the auditor expresses an opinion.
 The audit must therefore be precise and accurate, containing no additional misstatements or errors.